The School and Region Reviews (SRR) branch monitors and supports school performance and improvement through the administration of school reviews.

 The SRR also undertakes

 regional and system reviews to build the department’s capacity for evaluation and continuous improvement.
-Each region is reviewed once every 4 years, with a focus on the role regions play in supporting schools and early childhood education and care services.

 The SRR collates and analyses all school review findings for emerging trends and areas requiring greater focus, with